 Claremont Colleges students apply through the Claremont Rotary chapter, which only offers Academic Year Ambassadorial Scholarships.
 This one year award may be used in any country where Rotary Clubs are located, and provides up to $25,000 for tuition, fees, and other expenses.
 Study may be in almost any field at an educational institution in a location where a Rotary Club can act as local sponsor.
 In addition to academic study, Rotary Scholars are expected to be outstanding ambassadors of good will to the people of the host country through both informal and formal appearances at clubs, schools, civic organizations, and other forums.
 Upon return home, recipients are expected to discuss and share their experiences with the people of their home country, and especially with local Rotary groups.
 Students wishing to study the year after graduation apply during their junior year, and must be on-campus for interviews in the spring.

 The Watson Fellowship is awarded to 50 graduating seniors from participating institutions for a year of independent study and travel outside the United States.
 During the 12 month period, fellows are not allowed to return to the U.S. or home country.
 Students create a project proposal and are nominated by Pomona.
 Fellows are expected to execute and evaluate their own projects.

 The JET Programme is a government-sponsored, large-scale international exchange programme.
-JET began in with the purpose of increasing mutual understanding between the people of Japan and the people of other nations.
-It aims to promote internationalisation in Japan’s local communities by helping to improve foreign language education and developing international exchange at the community level.
+JET began with the purpose of increasing mutual understanding between the people of Japan and the people of other nations.
+It aims to promote internationalisation in Japan's local communities by helping to improve foreign language education and developing international exchange at the community level.
 JET Programme participants are placed in Contracting Organisations throughout Japan.
 Contracting Organisations consist of 47 prefectural and 15 designated city governments, individual city, town and village governments and some private schools.